Abdelaziz Barrada

-Abdelaziz Barrada (Arabic: عبد العزيز برادة; born 19 June 1989), sometimes known just as Abdel, is a professional footballer who plays as a midfielder.
+Abdelaziz Barrada (عبد العزيز برادة; 19 June 1989 – 24 October 2024), sometimes known as Abdel, was a professional footballer who played as a midfielder.
 Born in France, he represented Morocco at international level.

+He played in Spain's La Liga for Getafe and France's Ligue 1 for Marseille, in addition to spells in top-flight football in the United Arab Emirates, Turkey and Qatar.
+He earned 26 caps for Morocco, and was chosen for the 2012 Olympic football tournament and the 2013 Africa Cup of Nations.

 Club career

+Early career

+Barrada was born on 19 June 1989 in Provins, France.
+He played in the youth teams of Paris FC before joining Sénart-Moissy.
+He spent three years with Paris Saint-Germain's reserves, and in 2007 he was the inaugural winner of the Titi d'Or for the club's best youth player.

 Getafe

-Barrada was born in Provins, France.
-After playing three years with Paris Saint-Germain's reserves, he moved to Spain in 2010 and joined Getafe, initially being assigned to the reserves which were playing for the first time ever in Segunda División B. On 14 March 2011, he signed his first professional contract with the Madrid outskirts club, and proved essential as the B's eventually retained their league status at the end of the season.
+Barrada moved to Spain in 2010 and joined Getafe, initially being assigned to the reserves which were playing for the first time ever in Segunda División B. On 14 March 2011, he signed his first professional contract with the Madrid outskirts club.

 On 28 August 2011, Barrada made his La Liga debut with Getafe, starting and playing 60 minutes in a 1–1 home draw against Levante.
 He was immediately propelled into manager Luís García's starting XI.

-Barrada scored his first goal for Getafe's main squad on 6 November 2011, helping the hosts – who played more than 60 minutes with ten players – to a 3–2 home win against Atlético Madrid.
+He scored his first goal for Getafe's main squad on 6 November, helping the hosts – who played more than 60 minutes with ten players – to a 3–2 home win against Atlético Madrid.
 In the following month, on the 17th, he netted twice in a 2–1 success at Mallorca.

 Barrada scored four goals in 32 matches in both of his seasons with the team, helping it to consecutive midtable positions (11th and tenth).

-Al-Jazira and Marseille
+Al Jazira and Marseille

-On 6 July 2013, Barrada joined UAE Arabian Gulf League side Al Jazira Club, signing a four-year contract.
+On 6 July 2013, Barrada joined UAE Pro League side Al Jazira, signing a four-year contract.
 The following summer, he agreed to a four-year deal with Marseille for a reported €4.5 million.

 In only his second appearance in Ligue 1, Barrada scored his first goal in the competition, coming on as an 87th-minute substitute in the home fixture against Nice and scoring for a 4–0 victory.
 His second arrived early into the 2015–16 season, as he contributed to a 6–0 demolition of Troyes also at the Stade Vélodrome.